stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - 1.7.3 #149 implement `[ignoreKeyboard]`, `[ignoreKeys]`, and `[acceptKeys]`; #165 prevent the `ExpressionChangedAfterItHasBeenCheckedError` when the page width changes
 - 1.7.4 #149 improved `[ignoreKeyboard]`, `[ignoreKeys]`, and `[acceptKeys]` with more key bindings; started to document the feature at https://pdfviewer.net/keyboard
 - 1.7.5 #149 improved `[ignoreKeys]` and `[acceptKeys]` with more key bindings and with multiple modifiers (such as CTRL+ALT+G)
+- 1.7.6 #167 restrict the list of files that can be opened in the "open file" dialog to PDF files (can be overwritten by the user, so that's no breaking change)